rootwork/GET/README.md

 ## ⚠️ Limitations

-Responsive image generation works great.
-The responsive image _markup_ generation is just regex string replacement.
-In larger projects, a more robust templating system would make much more sense, for instance see how a Hugo theme I've contributed to
+Responsive image generation and markup generation is designed for single-page sites with a handful of images.
+The markup generation is just regex string replacement, and images that have the same name but different formats will clobber each other.
+In larger projects, a more efficient and robust templating system would make much more sense.
+For instance see how a Hugo theme I've contributed to
 [handles it](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/image-feature.html#L35-L71).
+To omit GET's image and markup generation, set `modernImages` to `false` in [`config.js`](config.js).
+Images will still be minified, but alternate formats and markup will not be created.

 ## 📑 Built with